Joint Ticket Management Act: Background

 As a result, each system uses different payment methods.
 Previous efforts to introduce a common transit payment system include the Mangmoom (Spider) Card.

 In September 2022, the Office of Transport and Traffic Policy and Planning (OTP) proposed a Joint Ticket Act.

 Legislative history

 House of Representatives

 On 29 January 2025, the House of Representatives unanimously approved in principle the draft Joint Ticket Management Act.
 A special committee to oversee the bill will be established.
 Deputy Minister of Transport Manaporn Charoensri expects the enactment of the Act to begin in the middle of 2025.
 The meeting then resolved to approve the draft that the special committee had already considered.

 Senate

 The Senate unanimously approved the Joint Ticket Management Bill in its first reading, and a special committee was established to consider the bill.
 After that, the meeting agreed to approve the bill that the Special Committee had finished reviewing.

+Announcement

+On the December 27, 2025, the Royal Gazette published the Joint Ticket Management Act, which came into effect the following day, December 28, 2025.

 Provisions

 The Act will centralize ticketing systems for Bangkok's mass transit under one platform designed by the Office of Transport and Traffic Policy and Planning.
 This will commuters allow to board different systems using one ticket, and reduce fares.
 A key policy position of the ruling Pheu Thai Party, the Act will implement a 20 Baht flat fee for electric train routes.
 The act will establish a Joint Ticket Promotion Fund to compensate private operators for lost revenue.